Prime brokerage: 1980s to 2000s

-Financial crisis of 2007–08
+2008 financial crisis

-The financial crisis of 2007–2008 brought substantial change to the marketplace for prime brokerage services, as numerous brokers and banks restructured, and customers, worried about their credit risk to their prime brokers, sought to diversify their counter-party exposure away from many of their historic sole or dual prime broker relationships.
+The 2008 financial crisis led to numerous brokers and banks restructuring, and customers, worried about their credit risk to their prime brokers, sought to diversify their counter-party exposure away from many of their historic sole or dual prime broker relationships.

 Restructuring transactions in 2008 included the absorption of Bear Stearns into JP Morgan, the acquisition of the assets of Lehman Brothers in the US by Barclays, the acquisition of Merrill Lynch by Bank of America, and the acquisition of certain Lehman Brothers assets in Europe and Asia by Nomura.
 Counter-party diversification saw the largest flows of client assets out of Morgan Stanley and Goldman Sachs (the two firms who had historically had the largest share of the business, and therefore had the most exposure to the diversification process), and into firms which were perceived, at the time, to be the most creditworthy.
 The banks which captured these flows to the greatest degree were Credit Suisse, JP Morgan, and Deutsche Bank.
 During these market changes, HSBC launched a prime brokerage business in 2009 called "HSBC Prime Services", which built its prime brokerage platform out of its custody business.

 Counterparty risks

 The prime brokerage landscape has dramatically changed since the collapse of Lehman Brothers in September 2008.
 Hedge funds who received margin financing from Lehman Brothers could not withdraw their collateral when Lehman filed for Chapter 11 bankruptcy protection due to a lack of asset protection rules (such as 15c3 in the United States) in the United Kingdom.
-This was one of many factors that led to the massive deleveraging of capital markets during the financial crisis of 2007–2008.
+This was one of many factors that led to the massive deleveraging of capital markets during the 2008 financial crisis.

 Upon Lehman's collapse, investors realized that no prime broker was too big to fail and spread their counterparty risk across several prime brokerages, especially those with strong capital reserves.
 This trend towards multi-prime brokerage is also not without its problems.
 From an operational standpoint, it is adding some complexity and hedge funds have to invest in technologies and extra resources to manage the different relationships.
 Also, from the investors' point of view, the multi-prime brokerage is adding some complexity to the due diligence as it becomes very complicated to perform proper assets reconciliation between the fund's administrator and its counterparties.